-During fiscal 2022, the Compensation Committee granted LTIP-B awards to certain NEOs.
-The LTIP-B awards represent PSUs having a notional value equivalent to one share of the Company's Class A common stock for purposes of determining the number of shares underlying the award.
-Each LTIP-B award provides for a target number of PSUs that are eligible to vest, with the preliminary number of vested PSUs to be determined based on the Company's actual performance compared to its targets over a three-year performance period.
-For fiscal 2022, the following performance metrics were used:
+During fiscal 2023, the Compensation Committee granted LTIP-B awards to certain NEOs.
+The LTIP-B awards represent PSUs having a notional value equivalent to one share of our Class A common stock for purposes of determining the number of shares underlying the award.
+Each LTIP-B award provides for a target number of PSUs that are eligible to vest, with the preliminary number of vested PSUs to be determined based on the Company's actual performance compared to its targets over the three-year performance period beginning October 1, 2022 and ending September 30, 2025.
+For fiscal 2023, the following performance metrics were used:

-Performance Metric Weighting Rationale Compound aggregate revenue growth rate 50% Focuses on top-line growth of the Company Average annual return on capital employed ("ROCE") 50% Focuses on efficiently using capital to generate profits
+Performance Metric Weighting Rationale Compound aggregate revenue growth rate 50% Focuses on top-line growth of the Company Average Adjusted EBITDA margin 50% Focuses on profitability of the Company's operations

-Fifty percent (50%) of the target PSUs (the "Revenue Target PSUs") will be eligible to vest based on the Company's achievement of compound aggregate revenue growth rate as it compares to the revenue growth target, as set forth in the following table.
-The number of vested Revenue Target PSUs will be interpolated for performance between each performance level (based on whole percentages), and no Revenue Target PSUs will vest if the performance level is less than 89% of the revenue growth target over the performance period.
+Fifty percent (50%) of the target PSUs (the "Revenue Target PSUs") will be eligible to vest based on the Company's achievement of compound aggregate revenue growth rate as it compares to the revenue growth rate target, as set forth in the table below.
+The next performance are performance level (based on whole percentages), and no Revenue Target PSUs will vest if the actual performance level is less than 89% of the revenue growth target over the next performance period.